xan1000/CopyPlainText/README.md

 ## Features

+Adds the following:

-Adds a single simple command palette called "Copy Plain Text" which will copy the currently selected text to the clipboard with no formatting.
+* Keyboard shortcut "ctrl+alt+c" which will copy the currently selected text to the clipboard with no formatting.
+* Editor context menu item when text is selected called "Copy Plain Text".
+* Command palette when text is selected also called "Copy Plain Text".